Water water everywhere, and plenty of drops to swim in!

 Big Brook Dam (Pemberton)

-Big Brook Dam was created in the 1980s to serve as a backup water supply for Pemberton and to aid the Trout Hatchery located along Lefroy Brook but it’s main purpose now is for recreation.
-A haven for swimming, canoeing, walking, cycling and fishing, this is a great place to spend a sunny day when you’re in the South West.
-Full guide here.
+Big Brook Dam was created in the 1980s to serve as a water supply for Pemberton and to aid the Trout Hatchery located along Lefroy Brook, and these days it’s also a recreational playground.
+A haven for swimming, canoeing, walking, cycling and fishing, this is a great place to spend a sunny day when you’re in the South West – and dogs are allowed but must kept on a leash, away from the water.

 Pemberton Pool (Pemberton)